LODSContent/ACPGuidance/ACPCreationProcess.md

 - Additional guidance from LODS: <a href = "https://github.com/LearnOnDemandSystems/labauthor/tree/master/access-control-policies"  target="_blank">What are Access Control Policies?</a>.

-- Determining whether your ACP mitigates risk appropriately and is acceptable: [LODS Cloud Security Standards](https://docs.learnondemandsystems.com/lod/cloud-slice/cloud-security-standards.md "Cloud Security Standards")
+- Determine whether your ACP mitigates risk appropriately and is acceptable: [LODS Cloud Security Standards](https://docs.learnondemandsystems.com/lod/cloud-slice/cloud-security-standards.md "Cloud Security Standards")

 - Public ACPs you can use immediately: [Managed ACPs](https://labondemand.com/AccessControlPolicy#%7B%22PageIndex%22%3A0%2C%22PageSize%22%3A%2220%22%2C%22Sort%22%3A%22Name%22%2C%22Filters%22%3A%5B%7B%22Name%22%3A%22RequiresSecurityReview%22%2C%22Value%22%3A%220%22%2C%22ComparisonType%22%3A%22-1%22%2C%22Text%22%3A%22%22%7D%2C%7B%22Name%22%3A%22Public%22%2C%22Value%22%3A%220%22%2C%22ComparisonType%22%3A%220%22%2C%22Text%22%3A%22%22%7D%2C%7B%22Name%22%3A%22CloudPlatform%22%2C%22Value%22%3A%2210%22%2C%22ComparisonType%22%3A%220%22%2C%22Text%22%3A%22%22%7D%5D%2C%22OutputOptions%22%3A%5B%22Name%22%2C%22Organization%22%2C%22RequiresSecurityReview%22%5D%2C%22TimeZoneId%22%3A%22Eastern%20Standard%20Time%22%7D "Managed ACPs")

 - Examples of restrictive ACPs: <a href="https://labondemand.com/AccessControlPolicy#%7B%22PageIndex%22%3A0%2C%22PageSize%22%3A%2220%22%2C%22Sort%22%3A%22Name%22%2C%22Filters%22%3A%5B%7B%22Name%22%3A%22Name%22%2C%22Value%22%3A%22lockdown%22%2C%22ComparisonType%22%3A%2210%22%2C%22Text%22%3A%22%22%7D%2C%7B%22Name%22%3A%22CloudPlatformId%22%2C%22Value%22%3A%22-1%22%2C%22ComparisonType%22%3A%220%22%2C%22Text%22%3A%22%22%7D%2C%7B%22Name%22%3A%22RequiresSecurityReview%22%2C%22Value%22%3A%220%22%2C%22ComparisonType%22%3A%22-1%22%2C%22Text%22%3A%22%22%7D%5D%2C%22OutputOptions%22%3A%5B%22Name%22%2C%22Organization%22%2C%22CloudPlatformId%22%2C%22RequiresSecurityReview%22%5D%2C%22TimeZoneId%22%3A%22Eastern%20Standard%20Time%22%7D" target="_blank">ACP Examples</a>.
 (Note: this link will work only if you have sufficient permissions to view the policies returned in the query.)

-- Microsoft ACP documentation:
+- Microsoft Azure Policy documentation and samples:
    - <a href="https://docs.microsoft.com/en-us/azure/governance/policy/samples/" target="_blank">Microsoft ACP Samples</a>
    - <a href="https://docs.microsoft.com/en-us/azure/governance/policy/concepts/definition-structure#conditions">Policy Definition Structure: conditions</a>
    - <a href="https://docs.microsoft.com/en-us/azure/governance/policy/concepts/definition-structure#aliases">Aliases</a>
+   - <a href="https://docs.microsoft.com/en-us/azure/governance/policy/samples/built-in-policies">Azure Policy built-in policy definitions</a>
+   - <a href="https://github.com/Azure/Community-Policy/tree/master/Policies">GitHub - Community Policy repo</a>